Ex-Angels employee indicted in Tyler Skaggs’ fatal overdose

 Kay was the Angels’ director of communications, and he served as their public relations contact on many road trips.
 He was placed on leave shortly after Skaggs’ death, and he never returned to the team.

-Team officials said they had not been aware that Skaggs, a 27-year-old lefthander, was an opioids user and didn’t know any employees were providing drugs to players.
+Team officials said they had not been aware that Skaggs was an opioids user and didn’t know any employees were providing drugs to players.

 Sign up for Daily Newsletters